Kalyan-git-2002/zomato_EDA/README.md

 # zomato_EDA
-Exploratory data analysis using Zomato sales data around the world.
+Exploratory data analysis using Zomato sales data.
+Used Matplotlib and seaborn for visualizations.